Bowhza/H2M-Launcher/README.md

 ### Add Friends

-Each user gets assigned a randomly generated user name when first connection to the hub.
+Each user gets assigned a randomly generated user name on first connection to the hub.
 The user is tied to a key stored locally.
 Create a party to find out your user name or id and share it with your friends:

 ![](./Images/UserInfo.png)